plone/volto/docs/source/upgrade-guide/index.md

 ### Copy `yarn.lock` from volto-starter-kit in Alpha 17

-Due to changes in the dependency tree, it's required to use an specific `yarn.lock` file by deleting it and copy the one here: https://github.com/plone/volto-starter-kit/blob/master/yarn.lock before upgrading to Volto alpha 17.
+Due to changes in the dependency tree, it's required to use a specific `yarn.lock` file by deleting it and copy the one here: https://github.com/plone/volto-starter-kit/blob/master/yarn.lock before upgrading to Volto alpha 17.

 ### Forked Helmet into Volto core